egovernments/municipal-services/building-plan/README.md

 - bpa-calculator ( Calculates the fees to be collected at different stages)

-- land-services ( land information related to BPA application is stored )
+- land ( land information related to BPA application is stored )

 - dcr-services ( get and validate Edcr data )